Finding and choosing the best media monitoring services isn’t as easy as you think.

-We run through the cost of each service and outline each of their strengths so you can choose the right one for your public relations campaign.
+Below we run through the cost of each service and outline their strengths and weaknesses so you can choose the right one for your public relations campaign.

-So whether you monitoring the success from your influencer marketing or you’ve implemented some of our best marketing ideas for small business then take a look at our rundown of the top 19 services on the market today.
+Whether you’re monitoring the success from your influencer marketing and awareness days campaign or you’ve implemented some of our best marketing ideas for small business this guide to media monitoring is a good place to start.

 Entry level: Price withheld